 - Deformity of the leg, such as bowing of the knee.

-- Chronic pain and swelling do not improve with medication and rest.
+- Chronic pain and swelling that does not improve with medication and rest.

 How Is a Total Knee Replacement Performed?

-Knee replacement surgery is generally performed in a hospital operating room.
-During the in-patient procedure, diseased bone and cartilage are removed from the knee joint (where the femur and tibia meet).
+Knee replacement surgery is generally performed in a hospital operating room or an ambulatory surgery facility.
+During the procedure, diseased bone and cartilage are removed from the knee joint (where the femur and tibia meet).
 The surfaces that have been removed are replaced with a metal implant.
 A special plastic implant is normally placed at the backside of the kneecap and also in between the two metal parts of the artificial knee joint.
 The metal and plastic restore the smooth surface of the knee joint to support flexion and comfortable bending.
 Due to advances in joint replacement surgery, an increasing number of joint replacement procedures are now being done ambulatory, allowing patients to return home on the day of surgery.

 "Having my knee surgery done by Dr. Petraco was one of the best decisions I’ve ever made.
 I am only 2 weeks post-surgery and very surprised at how well I am doing."